tojonoy/RAG-app/README.md

 ## 🚀 Getting Started

-### Note to use llama3 model locally for the working of the all
+### Note to use llama3 model locally for the working of the app
 ### 1. Clone the Repository

 ```bash